James Colzie III

 James Colzie III (born December 8, 1974) is an American college football coach.
-He is the head football coach for Florida A&M University, a position he has held since 2024.
-He was the head football coach for Saint Mary's University in Halifax, Nova Scotia, from 2016 to 2021.
+He is the special teams coordinator and defensive backs coach for Ithaca College, positions he has held since 2026.
+He was the head football coach for Florida A&M University from 2024 to 2025.
+He was also the head football coach for Saint Mary's University in Halifax, Nova Scotia, from 2016 to 2021.
 He also coached for FIU, Florida State, Valdosta State, West Georgia, Southern Arkansas, Simon Fraser, Coffeyville Community College, and UBC.
 He played college football and baseball for Florida State.
-He is also an Umpire for NCAA Softball.
+He is also an umpire for NCAA softball.

 Early life

 Colzie was born on December 8, 1974, in Miami, Florida.
 His uncle, Neal Colzie, played in the National Football League (NFL), another uncle played minor league baseball and his grandfather, Jim Colzie, played Negro league baseball.
 He attended South Miami Senior High School where he played football, basketball and baseball under his father, James Colzie Jr., who was the school's athletic director.
 Playing defensive back in football, he was a top player with 24 career interceptions and was named All-State, All-Dade County and The Miami Herald Athlete of the Year as a senior.
 He also scored over 2,000 points in basketball as a point guard and hit .300 as a center fielder in baseball.
 Off the field, he was the only student of South Miami's Advanced Placement Chemistry class to have an A-average throughout his senior year.
 The number two-ranked prospect in the county, he committed to play college football for the Florida State Seminoles.

 As a true freshman in 1993, Colzie appeared in all 13 games for Florida State and helped them win the national championship.
 He was a backup in the 1994 and 1995 seasons, recording 17 tackles and two interceptions in the latter year.
-However, his 1995 season was derailed when he was sentenced to four days in jail and 75 hours of community service for involvement in a nighclub fight.
+However, his 1995 season was derailed when he was sentenced to four days in jail and 75 hours of community service for involvement in a nightclub fight.
 He then made "education and staying out of trouble" his priority and became a starter as a senior in 1996.
 He had 34 tackles and three interceptions that year.
 In addition to football, Colzie also played a season of baseball in 1994 at Florida State.
 An All-Atlantic Coast Conference (ACC) selection in 1996, Colzie reportedly had a brief stint with the Tampa Bay Buccaneers and played in the minor league baseball system of the Montreal Expos.